shaikhanas1993/redisWebApiExperiment/README.md

 # redisWebApiExperiment

-Experimental stuff with redis using stack exchange redis driver for dotnet.
+Experimental stuff with redis using stack exchange redis driver for dotnet on Linux.
 To test run following commands: dotnet build dotnet run